RSEAA/RSEAA.github.io/marketing.md

 RSE Asia Australia is back again for a third time from the 11th to the 13th of September.
 This year's theme is "Sharing tech architectures".
 In addition to the unconference, there will be keynotes on Day 1 and Day 2, an online poster session on Day 2, with the strategy and policy panel back again on Day 3.

-See more details at https://rseaa.github.io/ #RSEAA24
+See more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng

 ## Potential Social Media posts